How to Set Up a Christmas Village

 Some Christmas villages can be quite elaborate, requiring a large area for display.
 However, limited space should not limit your aspirations to create an attractive village.
 Consider some of these Christmas village display ideas:

-If you have Christmas village buildings that need to be plugged in, make sure you have easy access to an electrical outlet, surge protector, power strip or multiple outlet extension cord.
+If you have lighted Christmas village buildings that need to be plugged in, make sure you have easy access to an electrical outlet, surge protector, power strip or multiple outlet extension cords.

 Layout:

-Start by plotting out your Christmas village.
-A paper or digital layout enables you to move pieces freely until you are happy with your design.
+Before building a Christmas village, it’s a good idea to plot out its design.
+A paper or digital layout lets you play with the position of each piece until you are happy with your arrangement.
 Measure the area in which you want to display your village and use graph paper or digital ruler lines to ensure your layout remains to scale.

-Decide whether you want to group certain pieces near one another - businesses on Main Street and homes in a residential area, for instance.
-Also consider where you will place Christmas village accessories like ice skating ponds, roadways and other large pieces.
+Decide whether you want to group certain pieces -- clustering businesses on Main Street and homes in a residential area, for instance.
+For larger collections, consider adding Christmas village accessories like ice skating ponds, roadways and other decorative pieces.

 Are there any features of your Christmas village buildings that you particularly want to show?
-Make sure you situate these buildings on your layout so they appear to their best advantage.
+Make sure you situate these buildings on your layout so their features aren’t covered or turned from view.

 Next, plan your full-size layout.
 Trace outlines of the bases on paper and label each with the name of the corresponding village piece.
 Use your paper or digital design to lay out the paper templates, adjusting building positions if necessary.

-Once you have your base structure in place, you can cover it with a white cloth, sheet or artificial snow.
-You can even twine a strand of white lights beneath the cloth to create a soft glow.
+To complete the structure, cover it with a white cloth or sheet, artificial snow or a snow blanket.
+You may even want to twine a strand of white lights underneath the cloth for a soft glow.

 Backdrop: